Thursday, March 23, 2023

 The next day it was off to the presses.
 The staff members and I struggled to get papers out on time.
 The mistakes were many and sometimes huge.
 Failure was looming.

-Shannon came in to retrieve some things.
-I heard Karen tell her to never look back.
+Shana came in to retrieve some things.
+I heard Carolyn tell her to never look back.
 Little did we know those words of advice would ring true for many of us.

 After weeks of putting out anything but journalism masterpieces we got our act together.
 The papers were looking better and running on time or real close.